EvidentSolutions/dalesbred/README.md

 -----------------

 Dalesbred has support for integration with Guice 3.
-You can just pass in `DataSourceDatabaseModule` or `DriverManagerConnectionModule` when constructing your injector and you'll get automatic support for annotation based transactions and can @Inject your database wherever you need it.
+You can just pass in `DataSourceDatabaseModule` or `DriverManagerDatabaseModule` when constructing your injector and you'll get automatic support for annotation based transactions and can @Inject your database wherever you need it.

     :::java